List of The Pretender characters: Emily

-Younger sister to Jarod and Kyle and older half-sister to Ethan.
-Constantly on the run from the Centre and searching for her brothers.
-It is alluded to that Emily is a Pretender like her brothers, but it is not really touched upon.
-According to "The World's Changing", (season 4, ep.
-1), Emily "adores yellow tulips, she hates cruelty to animals, she's smart, she's funny, she's tortured by the tragedies of her family", and that she has a little tattoo.
+Younger sister to Jarod and Kyle and older half-sister to Ethan, she is constantly on the run from the Centre and searching for her brothers.
+Emily is alluded to as a Pretender like her brothers.
+According to "The World's Changing", (season four), Emily "adores yellow tulips, she hates cruelty to animals, she's smart, she's funny, she's tortured by the tragedies of her family", and that she has a little tattoo.